Dad and son

 Understanding Child Custody

-Child custody refers to the rights and responsibilities of parents when it comes to raising a child after a divorce.
+Child custody refers to the rights and responsibilities of parents when it comes to raising a child after a divorce or separation.
 This gets outlined in a parenting plan, which is also known as a custody and visitation agreement.
 Parenting plans will cover:

 Custody arrangements can involve a 50/50 split between both parents, but if one parent has their child more than half the time, they are known as the custodial parent; the other parent is referred to as the non-custodial parent.